THE AGE OF RECONCILIATION

 At His first coming the Lord forgave our sins.
 At His second coming the Lord will remove the presence of sin from us, thus reconciling us to God.

-Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+who are kept by the power of God through faith for salvation ready to be revealed in the last time.
 (I Peter 1:5)

 The salvation that is to be revealed in the last days is deliverance from the presence of sin.
 We believe the day of deliverance has begun with those who are seeking the Lord earnestly.